 This has all added up to a “seller’s market,” where desirable homes are snapped up very quickly, often for above market value.
 How can you navigate this hot housing market and find a great home for a reasonable price?
 Here are a few suggestions from the Sean Zalmanoff Mortgage Team.

 Unless you’re paying in cash, you absolutely need to be pre-approved for a mortgage before you start shopping for a home.
 This is because pre-approval means that your lender is very likely (though not 100% guaranteed) to approve your loan.
 This makes it easier to compete in a hot housing market.

-For example, if you’re pre-approved by Sean Zalmanoff: USA Mortgage for a $300K mortgage, a home seller who is selling their home for $250K will know that you can afford their price and is more likely to work with you.
+For example, if you’re pre-approved by Sean Zalmanoff: Better Rate Mortgage for a $300K mortgage, a home seller who is selling their home for $250K will know that you can afford their price and is more likely to work with you.

 2. Keep An Eye Out For New Listings